Creighton Redman

 Creighton Thomas Redman (born 24 September 1933), is a male former rower who competed for England.

 Biography

 Redman represented the England team and won a gold medal in the coxless four event at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

 All four of the gold medal winning crew rowed for the National Provincial Bank Rowing Club.

+In 1957 he was part of the National Provincial crew that won the Wyfold Challenge Cup at the Henley Royal Regatta.